kurc2014/.github/profile/README.md

 - Facilitating collaboration and knowledge sharing among members.

 ## **Get Involved**
-If you're working on a KURC project involving programming, please share your GitHub profile to pranshubikram@gmail.com to be added as a contributor.
+If you're working on a KURC project involving programming, please share your GitHub profile to kurc@ku.edu.np to be added as a contributor.
 Together, we can build and grow!

 ## **Content**
 - **Workshops:** Code and resources from KURC workshops.